gupta-achal02/Finetuned_DistilBERT/README.md

 }
 ```
 ## Loading the saved model
-The saved model is provided in the repository.
+The saved model can be downloaded from [here](https://drive.google.com/file/d/1R4oKxOX75dTivjrBMMpdClBReVzpHoQa/view?usp=sharing).
 Just use the Python code below to load it:
 ```
 model = torch.load('finetuned_bert_model')
 tokenizer = AutoTokenizer.from_pretrained("distilbert-base-uncased")